oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 * Share a promo (e.g., use a promo code to get 10% discount off the *Winter items*).

-* Offer an ebook download, webinar registration, or notification of a new product line launch in exchange to registering an account in your eCommerce website.
+* Offer an ebook download, webinar registration, or notification of a new product line launch in exchange for registering an account in your eCommerce website.

 .. _user-guide--landing-pages-create: